quixio/quix-streams/docs/features/multiple-data-types.md

 # Multiple data types

-Quix Streams lets you attach any type of data — Numbers, Strings, or raw Binary data — to your timestamps.
+Quix Streams lets you attach any type of data — Numbers, Strings or even Binary data — to your timestamps.

-For example, with Quix you can send telemetry data from your vehicle or IoT device and attach a picture or video frame to the same timestamp.
+For example, with the library you can send telemetry data from your vehicle or IoT device and attach a picture or video frame to the same timestamp.

 ![High level of splitting / merging flow](../images/QuixMultipleTypes.png)